Rare Earth Elements

 China Adds New XB/T and YS/T Industry Standards for Rare Earths, Non‑Ferrous Metals and Semiconductor Materials

-China has formalized new XB/T and YS/T industry standards for rare earths, battery electrolytes, and semiconductor materials as of April 2026.
-Manufacturers and laboratories must update quality control protocols and analytical methods to ensure compliance with these standardized specifications for critical minerals and electronic components.
+China has implemented new industry standards for rare earths, battery electrolytes, and semiconductor materials, formalizing technical specifications and analytical methods.
+Supply chain participants must align quality control and testing protocols with these updated requirements to maintain compliance for critical minerals and electronic components.

 ECHA Consults on Repeated-Dose Inhalation Study for Yttrium Oxide (Deadline 08 May 2026)

-ECHA is consulting on a testing proposal for yttrium oxide's repeated-dose inhalation toxicity, with a submission deadline of May 8, 2026.
-This data-gathering phase is a precursor to potential hazard reclassification or new risk management measures that could impact market access for the substance.
+ECHA has launched a consultation on a testing proposal for yttrium oxide's repeated-dose inhalation toxicity, with a submission deadline of May 8, 2026.
+This data-gathering phase is a precursor to potential hazard reclassification or new risk management measures that could impact market access and operational safety requirements.

 EU Parliament's Committee on Industry, Research and Energy Proposes Amendments to Critical Raw Materials Act